 Combination chemotherapy.
 Clinical trials are underway to investigate new combinations of chemotherapy to treat extracranial, extragonadal germ cell tumors.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current germ cell tumor treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current germ cell tumor treatments to improve patients’ comfort and quality of life.

 Looking for More about Latest Research?